RyanAsherStevens/Pokemon-Search-App/README.md

 3)	Then finally to run it you will need to, npm start.

-Some pokemon to search for just in case: Charizard, Mewtwo, Rayquaza, and Metagross.
+Some pokemon to search for just in case: charizard, mewtwo, rayquaza, and metagross.
+Do not use capitol letters, please and thank you.